Hire a DevOps Engineer

 DevOps Engineers are one of the hardest tech jobs to hire for.
 This is partly because:

 1. DevOps is a complex role.
-You might hear one DevOps is a complex role.
 You might hear one company describe the role as focused on automation while another prioritizes security.
 So, it is important to understand the specific needs and goals of your organization to determine the key skills and competencies that are essential for your DevOps Engineer.

 2. The skill set of DevOps specialists is constantly evolving.
 In the past, many DevOps engineers came from a background in system administration and operations, but the landscape has changed with the rise of cloud computing.
-DevOps may include such skills as security management, cloud infrastructure management, and more.
+DevOps may include skills in security management, cloud infrastructure management, and more.

 4. High salaries.
 The market is growing, and the competition between companies for hiring DevOps developers makes them as valuable as ever.
 Thus, the average salary in the US is about $123,000.
 While some companies can afford to hire specialists in-house and cover all costs, other companies should consider more flexible hiring models to optimize their spending in case of tight budgets.